Joaotcs/Hackintosh-Elitebook-8x0-g5/README.md

 6- Less security restriction (makes the use of kext updater app possible).

 7- Fix for Touchpad/touchscreen not working after waking from sleep (?) needs more testing.

+WHAT DOESN'T WORK: Touchpad buttons, middle mouse joystick.
+Webcam might not work!!
+True Hybernation doesn't work (it only sleeps to RAM).
+Everything else seems to work properly!
+I do not support Native windows wifi card, but there are option that seems to work (ITLWM).

 Final touches: please edit config.plist with your own PLATFORMINFO (each computer should have a unique info here).